svenvc/UTF8String/README.md

 When creating a UTF8String on UTF8 encoded bytes, this is a zero cost operation only if we assume the encoding is correct.
 A validate operation is available to check this, but that defeats the speed advantage for the most part.
+BTW, validate automatically does indexing and character counting.

 An aspect that was ignored is the concept of Unicode normalization with respect to concatenation.
 This is a hard subject has been solved in Pharo using external code, but not integrated in this implementation.